Are we done with object recognition? The iCub robot's perspective: Results on Object Categorization

-In Fig.~\ref{fig:off-the-shelf} we report the classification performance achieved by systems where knowledge transfer has been applied (Light Blue).
-For these experiments we followed the protocol described in Sec.~\ref{sec:feature-extraction}, where RLSC predictors are trained on feature vectors extracted from the deeper layers of the CNNs.
-We created a separate training set from iCWT, by choosing $9$ instances for each category for training while keeping the $10$th instance for testing.
-We repeated these experiments for $10$ trials in order to allow each instance of a category to be used in the test set.
-Fig.~\ref{fig:off-the-shelf} reports the average accuracy over these trials.
-We observe a sharp improvement for all networks, which achieve a remarkable classification accuracy in the range of $\sim70-90\%$.
-On ImageNet however, the corresponding performance is still significantly higher, although such gap seems to be reduced for more recent architectures.
+In Fig.~\ref{fig:off-the-shelf} we report the classification performance achieved by models where knowledge transfer has been applied (Light Blue).
+For these experiments we followed the protocol described in Sec.~\ref{sec:feature-extraction}, where RLSC predictors are trained on features extracted from the deeper layers of the CNNs.
+We created a training set from iCWT by choosing $9$ instances for each category for training and keeping the $10$th instance for testing.
+We repeated the experiment for $10$ trials in order to allow each instance of a category to be used in the test set and Fig.~\ref{fig:off-the-shelf} reports the average accuracy over these trials.
+We observe a sharp improvement for all networks, which achieve a remarkable accuracy in the range of $\sim70-90\%$.
+While performance on ImageNet is still higher, such gap seems to be reduced for more recent architectures.
 What are the reasons for this gap?
-In the following we empirically address this question, showing that the observed behavior is due to fundamental differences between robot vision and image retrieval settings.
+In the following we empirically address this question.